autocorr/pychess-variants/static/docs/gethenian.md

 ![Starting position](/static/images/CVariantsGuide/Gethenian_starting_position.png)

 > *When the Ekuman first came to Gethen they brought with them the ancient Terran game of Chess.
 As has happened in all time and places, the peoples of Karhide and Orgoreyn adapted it for themselves.
-The features of Gethenian Chess are reflected in the old Handdaran lay that begins "Light is the left hand of darkness / and darkness the right hand of light."*
+The nature of Gethenian Chess is thus reflected in the old Handdaran lay that begins "Light is the left hand of darkness and darkness the right hand of light."*

 **Gethenian Chess** is a variant set in the fictional world of Ursula K. Le Guin's science-fiction novel "The Left Hand of Darkness."
 As in [**Kyoto Shogi**](/variants/kyotoshogi) and [**Chennis**](/variants/chennis), pieces alternately promote or demote between two sides when moved.
-Rather than pieces alternating between short- and long-range movements, however, pieces in Gethenian Chess alternate between left- and right-handed move sets.
-These are termed "light" and "dark," respectively, and are represented visually by the default piece theme for the first player (cyan) and the second player (magenta), shown below.
+Rather than pieces alternating between short- and long-range movements, however, pieces in Gethenian Chess alternate between similar range movements but with left- and right-handed themes.
+These are termed "light" and "dark," respectively, and are represented visually in the default piece theme for the first player (cyan) and the second player (magenta), shown below.

 ![Piece combinations](/static/images/CVariantsGuide/Gethenian_piece_combinations.png)